 If you’d like to learn more about designing effective eLearning, then you should check out some of the many instructional design articles that I’ve published on this site.

 If you prefer full-length books, then check out the best eLearning books for instructional designers.

 In conclusion, eLearning is a great way to deliver learning experiences at scale.
 It can be an effective medium for teaching people new skills and knowledge, but only when designed well.

-Otherwise, if you’re a professional in the eLearning space and would like to join a community of like-minded peers, then please consider joining my eLearning Slack community.
+If you’re a professional in the eLearning space and would like to join a community of like-minded peers, then please consider joining the ID community.